-- 1. Important: If possible, back up all data from the notebook's hard disk.
+- 1. Important: back up all data from your hard disk.
 The following steps delete all data from the disk. - 2.
 Connect the AC adapter to the notebook. - 3.
-Insert the Recovery CD (disk 1) into the notebook's CD/DVD drive.
+Insert the Recovery CD (disk 1) or DVD into the notebook's DVD/CD-RW drive.
 If the notebook is turned off, use a pin or straightened paper clip to press the release switch on the drive door to open it. - 4.
 Turn on or restart the notebook.
-If the notebook is on, click Start, Turn Off Computer, Restart. - 5.
+If the notebook is running, click Start, Turn Off Computer, Restart. - 5.
 When the HP logo appears, press Esc to display the Boot menu. - 6.
-Use the arrow keys to select the CD-ROM/DVD drive as the boot device, and press Enter. - 7.
-When the Recovery CD dialog box appears, follow the displayed instructions.
+Use the arrow keys to select the DVD/CD-RW drive as the boot device, and press Enter. - 7.
+When the Recovery CD or DVD dialog box appears, follow the displayed instructions.
 If prompted, accept the recommended partition size.
-If you install the factory software, the recovery process can take up to 15 minutes. - If you want to create the Utility partition without installing the factory software, click Advanced and select not to install the operating system. - If your hard disk is partitioned into several drives, you can install the factory software on drive C without affecting other drives.
-Click Advanced and select to restore only the C partition. - 8.
-Important: When prompted to reboot the notebook, press Ctrl+Alt+Del and follow any instructions that appear.
+If you install the factory software, the recovery process can take up to 15 minutes.

+If you want to create the Utility partition without installing the factory software, click Advanced and select not to install the operating system.

+If your hard disk is partitioned into several drives, you can install the factory software on drive C without affecting other drives.
+Click Advanced and select to restore only the C partition.

+8. Important: when prompted to reboot the notebook, press Ctrl+Alt+Del and follow any instructions that appear.